betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## What surfaces to clean?

-Basically, you want to routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your office you touch, even if infrequently.
+Basically, you want to routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your work area you touch, even if infrequently.
 This includes your computer keyboard, mouse and monitor, as well as the desk area immediately around these.
 It also includes your office chair armrests, telephone dial pad, handset and headset, your mobile phone(s), your whiteboard and dry erase markers,